Beta feature in version 20220824

 How it works

-A batch export is requested for a specific path, that must point to a folder.
-Optionally a project id and list of content categories can be provided to control the content that should be exported.
-There are 4 categories of content: documents, pages, resource bundles, and folders.
-The response from the initial POST request is a job identifier which the caller can use to poll for the status of the export operation.
+A batch export is requested for a specific path pointing to a folder.
+Optionally, a project ID and list of content categories can be provided to control the content that should be exported.
+There are four categories of content: documents, pages, resource bundles, and folders.
+The response from the initial POST request is a job identifier that the caller can use to poll for the status of the export operation.

 When the operation is complete, the caller can obtain a report of the operation results containing all successful and failed items in the batch.
 The caller can also access the exported content via a separate file download URL.

 The file format is a zip containing a JSON lines file, also known as an NDJSON or new line delimited JSON file.
-Each line of the file contains a JSON object representing a single document, page, resourcebundle, or folder, in the same format used by the Content Import API.
+Each file line contains a JSON object representing a single document, page, resource bundle, or folder in the same format used by the Content Import API.
 These objects make references to the content types and page layouts previously defined in the target channel using the Content Type Management API and Site Management API, which define the expected structure for the data.

 API Base URL